Governing the use of animals in research

-Information about how the use of animals in research is governed in the UK and Europe.
+Information about how the use of animals in research is governed in the UK and the European Union.

 Licence applications must show: